-This AGREEMENT shall become effective as of the date hereinabove written and shall continue for a period of .
-Unless terminated, it will continue thereafter for successive renewal terms of .
-Either party may terminate this AGREEMENT without cause at any time by giving the other party notice in writing at least in advance of the effective termination date stated in such notice.
+This AGREEMENT shall become effective as of the date hereinabove written and shall continue for a period of three (3) years.
+Unless terminated, it will continue thereafter for successive renewal terms of one (1) year each.
+Either party may terminate this AGREEMENT without cause at any time by giving the other party notice in writing at least six (6) months in advance of the effective termination date stated in such notice.

-Each party may also terminate this AGREEMENT prior written notice to the other party for a material breach by the other party of any of the provisions of this AGREEMENT where such breach is not cured within said notice period.
+Each party may also terminate this AGREEMENT upon thirty (30) days prior written notice to the other party for a material breach by the other party of any of the provisions of this AGREEMENT where such breach is not cured within said notice period.